 The rise of security concerns to protect the outdoor perimeters of large facilities requires a complex and dynamic solution for the challenge, in terms of detection and identification and response time.
-Facilities encompassing critical infrastructures, residential compounds, and international borders demand a security paradigm that transcends the limitations of conventional systems that depend on manpower.
-The advancement of data collection, storing, and processing attracts researchers to try to implement it so as to cover the size of the perimeter surveillance and to countermeasures against potential threats.
-Deterrence and prevention are the first steps to tackling security concerns, conventional security systems together with cutting-edge technology, could overcome the inherent limitations both in the area size and quality of security, reliability, and cost-effectiveness, necessitating a transformative approach that is flexible and scalable to address the evolving security landscape where affordable surveillance can be expanded, but the time consuming image analysis gets automated.
+Facilities encompassing critical infrastructure, residential communities, and international borders require a security paradigm that transcends the limitations of traditional manpower-dependent systems.
+Advances in data collection, storage, and processing are attracting researchers to try to implement them to cover the scope of perimeter surveillance and to counteract potential threats.
+Deterrence and prevention are the first steps in addressing security concerns, conventional security systems combined with cutting-edge technology, could overcome the inherent limitations both in the area size and quality of security, reliability, and cost-effectiveness.
+A transformative approach is required that is flexible and scalable to address the evolving security landscape where affordable surveillance can be expanded, but the time consuming image analysis is automated.